AbhinavPraveen/UoP-HPC-Docs/source/containerisation/podman.rst

 Note that the following example is advanced.
 It is shared for the reader's interest or in case there are any readers with the same issue.

-The following set of :plaintext:`Dockerfile`'s are used to build a container providing the `Delft3D FM Suite <https://www.deltares.nl/en/software-and-data/products/delft3d-flexible-mesh-suite>`_.
-This can be be used by anyone with software including Podman, Docker, Buildx and more.
+The following set of :plaintext:`Dockerfile`'s are used to build containers providing the `Delft3D FM Suite <https://www.deltares.nl/en/software-and-data/products/delft3d-flexible-mesh-suite>`_.
+This can be be used by anyone with containerisation software including Podman, Docker, Buildx and more.
 Note that this example builds from a `Red Hat Universal Base Image (UBI) <https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image>`_.
 This can be switched to e.g. RockyLinux if the reader prefers.

 Intel
 ~~~~~